AJC-25/AudioVideo-DJVJ/README.md

 - Controls for the media: volume, play/pause, playback speed, loop, reset
 - Simultaneous control of the audios and videos
 - Visualizations of the audio signals
-- Chroma keying / blending of the videos using a slider
+- Chroma keying / color layers / crossfading of the videos using a slider